 BOARD OF DIRECTORS

 Hello!
 We are the board of directors for USYAKS.
-We'll do whatever we can to make this the best organization possible, but it is up to the members to make it work.
-Join us on a working group or on the board.
+We’ll do whatever we can to make this the best organization possible, but it is up to the members to make it work.
+We hope that will join us on a committee or at a Board meeting.

 GREGOR DIKE